2023–2025 Sundhnúkur eruptions: Svartsengi power station

 In early summer 2024, a new low-temperature geothermal well was discovered as part of an experimental project led by HS Orka, Verkís, Iceland GeoSurvey, and more contractors, under the leadership of the Ministry of the Environment, Energy, and Climate.
 The initiative was launched following an emergency in February 2024, when the entire Suðurnes Peninsula lost its hot water supply for several days due to lava flow disrupting the main pipeline from the Svartsengi power station to local towns.
 Prior to this incident, authorities had not planned to identify new backup boreholes.
 The newly discovered well, located in the Rockville Zone north of Keflavík Airport—an area formerly occupied by a United States Army radar station from 1953 to 1997—produces approximately 50 L/s of water at temperatures exceeding 85 C. This breakthrough in geothermal resource development has been hailed as a significant enhancement to the peninsula's energy security.
 In addition to this discovery, two other boreholes have been drilled at separate locations to prepare for the construction of more emergency heating plants.
 These boreholes are the first to be drilled in the area since the Svartsengi power station was established in the late 1970s.
 With the new well, it is now possible to supply hot water to local towns should the Svartsengi power station be disrupted—or in the worst-case scenario, if the station were to be engulfed by an eruption.
-It is important to note, however, that the output from this emergency borehole is limited and is primarily intended to prevent freezing damage to pipes in local properties.
+The output from this emergency borehole is limited and is primarily intended to prevent freezing damage to pipes in local properties.
 The first of these heating plants became operational in February 2025, with another currently under development.
 Earlier, in November 2023, efforts had already begun in the municipality of Garður to establish a backup water source, serving as a precautionary measure in case the water collection facility near the Blue Lagoon is affected by future lava flows.